Zachary-Blundell/Transcriptor/README.md

-# Transcriptor Script
+# WhisperScribe Script

 🇬🇧 English | 🇫🇷[Lire en français](README_fr.md)

-`transcriptor.py` is a Python script for transcribing audio files using the Whisper model created by OpenAI.
+`whisperscribe.py` is a Python script for transcribing audio files using the Whisper model created by OpenAI.
 It supports multiple model sizes and offers options for both multilingual and English-only transcriptions.
 More info on openai-whisper can be found [here (pypi.org)](https://pypi.org/project/openai-whisper/) and [here (github)](https://github.com/openai/whisper)

 Valid audio extensions: `.mp3`, `.m4a`, `.wav`, `.flac`, `.ogg`, `.aac`, `.opus`